A lighter, more buoyant Sea Monkey making its way

-They were downstream of LaCrosse, Wis., and approaching the Iowa border, according to a telephone message from the crew on Thursday afternoon.
+They were a few miles downstream of LaCrosse, Wisconsin and approaching the Iowa border on Thursday afternoon, according to a telephone message from the crew.

-The three launched the craft Saturday on the Mississippi River at its confluence with the Minnesota River, and quickly discovered that their handmade raft was overloaded.
-The wake of every passing boat sent water sloshing over the plywood deck of the 12-foot-by-16-foot raft.
+The three launched the craft on the Mississippi River at its confluence with the Minnesota River last Saturday, and quickly discovered that their handmade raft was over-loaded.
+The wake of every passing boat sent water sloshing over the plywood deck of the 12-foot by 16-foot raft.

 The problem forced them to abandon plans to rely on an electric-powered cruise.
 They left behind batteries, solar panels, a generator and electric motor to lighten the load.